nikhilkalhan92/Project-2/README.md

 I used [Balsamiq](https://balsamiq.com/) to create my wireframes as this gives the template of the UI.
 This also shows where all elements will be placed within the screen.

-There are 3 versions of each wireframe as one shows the design on a web browser and the other shows a Ipad and Iphone
+There are 3 versions of each wireframe as one shows the design on a web browser and the other show on a Ipad and Iphone

 ![Desktop wireframe](assets/images/desktopwireframe.png)
 ![Ipad wireframe](assets/images/ipadwireframe.png)